 Now we define graph root distributions. \begin{definition}[Graph root distribution (GRD)] We call a probability measure $F$ on $\mathcal K$ a \emph{graph root distribution} if for two independent samples $Z_1$ and $Z_2$ from $F$

 \end{definition} Let $F$ be a GRD on $\mathcal K$.
-We can generate an exchangeable random graph as follows.
-First generate independent random vectors $(Z_i:i\ge 1)$ from $F$.
-Then generate $A_{ij}$ independently from a Bernoulli distribution with parameter $\langle Z_i, Z_j \rangle_{\mathcal K}$.
-For the ease of discussion, we call this sampling procedure the graph root sampling with $F$.
+We can generate an exchangeable random graph by first generating independent random vectors $(Z_i:i\ge 1)$ from $F$ and then generating $A_{ij}$ independently from a Bernoulli distribution with parameter $\langle Z_i, Z_j \rangle_{\mathcal K}$.
+We call this sampling procedure the graph root sampling with $F$.
 In contrast, the graphon based sampling scheme is called graphon sampling with $W$.